sjsrey/geoplanar/geoplanar/datasets/uscan/ReadME.md

-In order to make all the parquet files follow steps on the data processing [notebook](https://github.com/WawNun/geoplanar/blob/main/notebooks/USCAN/nb_dataprocessing.ipynb)
+Data for the dataprocessing is found on the canada folder inside the datasets.
+[notebook](https://github.com/WawNun/geoplanar/blob/main/notebooks/USCAN/nb_dataprocessing.ipynb)